Care Work Accidents

 If you have been injured in an accident as a care worker we may be able to help you claim the compensation you deserve

-A carer, or care worker, is someone cares for someone else, or a group of people, usually at home or in a residential home.
-Care workers include: care assistants in care homes, live-in carers, nursing home assistants, dementia carers, and many more.
-Due to the nature of this type of work, care work accidents are very common, and can also vary from sprains, back, neck, and shoulder injuries, to attacks and falls.
+A carer, or care worker, is somebody who cares for someone else, or a group of people, usually at home or in a residential home.
+Care workers include care assistants in care homes, live-in carers, nursing home assistants, dementia carers, and many more.
+Due to the nature of this type of work, care work accidents are very common, and can vary from sprains, back, neck, and shoulder injuries, to attacks and falls.

 Causes of care work accidents

 There are many causes of care work accidents, varying from: